laurensharwood/geospatial-toolbook/tlbook_2_apps.md

 ### Install notes:
-* *When installing & setting up application, choose the custom setup (but probably use defaults) to see where files are placed, what is installed, etc.*
+* When installing & setting up application, choose the custom setup (but probably use defaults) to see where files are placed, what is installed, etc.
-* *Remember to delete app_installer.exe file from Downloads folder after install is complete*
+* Remember to delete app_installer.exe file from Downloads folder after install is complete.

-#### Linux & Windows PATH variable
+#### Linux & Mac PATH variable

 PATH environment variable is a list of folders where the terminal looks to run a program.
-* when installing an application, or {app} such as python, anaconda (NOT RECOMMENDED), or Git, select 'Add {app}.exe to PATH' to add the python install location to your user's
+* When installing an application, or {app} such as python, anaconda (NOT RECOMMENDED), or Git, select ```Add {app}.exe to PATH```
-* otherwise, manually add the application to path by adding that program's install location to the PATH variable:
+* Otherwise, manually add the application to PATH by adding that program's install location to the PATH variable from terminal:
 ~~~
 echo export PATH="{path_to_python}:$PATH" >> ~/.profile
 ~~~

 Mac:
 i) open the terminal and enter the following command on a Mac: ```sudo nano /etc/paths``` (enter user password when prompted)
-ii) in the last row of the file enter your app's install location, ex: /Library/PostgreSQL/16/bin
+ii) in the last row of the file enter your app's install location, for instance: ```/Library/PostgreSQL/16/bin```

 ---